Back to BlogTRT Treatment

 This is when the physical changes start to become visible.
 Testosterone is an anabolic hormone, and by now it has had enough time to meaningfully influence protein synthesis and fat metabolism.
 Men often report that their muscles feel fuller and harder, even if the scale has not changed dramatically.
 Shirts may fit differently across the shoulders and chest.

-Fat loss — particularly around the midsection — often begins in earnest during this window, assuming diet and exercise are reasonably dialed in.
-TRT does not magically melt fat, but it shifts your metabolic machinery in a direction that makes fat loss easier and muscle building more efficient.
+Fat loss, particularly around the midsection, often begins in earnest during this window, assuming diet and training are reasonably dialed in.
+TRT does not melt fat on its own, but it shifts metabolism in a direction that makes fat loss easier and muscle building more efficient.
 Your basal metabolic rate may increase slightly as lean mass improves.

 This is also when bone density begins to improve, though this is not something you will feel directly.
 Studies show that measurable improvements in bone mineral density take 6 to 12 months of consistent TRT.